dcbaker/cython/docs/src/userguide/pyrex_differences.rst

 cpdef functions
 =================

-Cython adds a third function type on top of the usual :keyword:`def` and :keyword:`cdef`.
+Cython0 adds a third function type on top of the usual :keyword:`def` and :keyword:`cdef`.
 If a function is declared :keyword:`cpdef` it can be called from and overridden by both extension and normal python subclasses.
 You can essentially think of a :keyword:`cpdef` method as a :keyword:`cdef` method +